tormodb/academic_blog/content/authors/admin/_index.md

 # - Visitors
 ---

-Tormod Bøe is an associate professor of community psychology at the University of Bergen.
+Tormod Bøe is a professor of community psychology at the University of Bergen.
 His research interests include social inequalities in mental health, public mental health and psychometrics.